 After exploring Gibraltar all day, your driver will be waiting for you.
 This is infinitely more convenient than having to book a bus from the Spanish side, as you can never know how long the border crossing will take.

-One guided tour is billed as a 'shopping tour', but is basically a no-thrills shuttle service to get you to and from The Rock (which is worthwhile, for the reason explained above).
-There is also a 'sightseeing tour', which includes a tour of the rock and a visit to the monkeys.
+Some guided tours are billed as "shopping tours," which can often be a no-thrills shuttle service to get you to and from Gibraltar.
+There are also "sightseeing tours," which usually include a tour of the Rock of Gibraltar and a visit to see monkeys.

 How to Get There by Bus and Train

-The bus is run by Portillo and takes about three hours (very slow compared to a guided tour bus).
+The bus is run by Portillo and takes about three hours from Malaga to Gibraltar (very slow compared to a guided tour bus).

 How to Get There by Car